hugogirard/logicAppPattern/README.md

 The first solution is the code less optimum approach, this leverage Azure Logic App and Azure Data Factory.

 The second option is the **hard way**, leveraging Azure Durable Function.
-Even if the second option works without problem you will see the first option is easier to maintain because mostly no codes need to be done.
+Even if the second option works a without problem you will see the first option is easier to maintain because mostly no codes need to be done.

+# Architecture diagram